williamdemeo/Math160-Fall2015/README.md

 **WebAssign:**
 (For login instructions, see the [Online Homework](#online-homework) section below.)

-**Math 160 Q&A Forum:** https://groups.google.com/d/forum/math160-spring2015
+**Math 160 Piazza page:** TBA

 **Remarks about office hours:**
 The regularly scheduled office hours listed above are subject to change.
 Changes will be announced during lecture.
-Office hours are the hours during which I make a point of being available in my office to answer questions.
-However, students are encouraged to stop by my office at anytime to see if I'm available.
 It is helpful (but not required) to
 <a href="mailto:williamdemeo@gmail.com?subject=MATH 160:
 attending office hours&amp;body=Dear Dr. DeMeo, I plan to attend your office hours this week on (fill in day/time).
 Sincerely, (your full name)">send me an email</a>